anasouardini/snipshare/README.md

 ## The Goal Behind It

-the reason behind this little project is to practice Auth, so I though it would be fun to make it programming related.
+the reason behind this little project is to practice using Authentication and athorization tools and best practices, I though that a project a about sharing code snippets would be ideal for that.

 ## The Added Benifit